robstoll/atrium/README.md

 I expected subject : () -> kotlin.Nothing        (readme.examples.MostExamples$ex-add-info-3$1 <1234789>)
 🚩️ ▶ thrown exception when called : java.lang.IllegalArgumentException
      🚫️ to be an instance of type : IllegalStateException (java.lang.IllegalStateException) » ▶ message        :
-         • ❗❗ Assertion is deprecated, move to Proof, cannot show description : DefaultInvisibleFailingProofGroup holds=false, children=[ch.tutteli.atrium.reporting.reportables.impl.DefaultProofExplanation@5a2ce458]        (ch.tutteli.atrium.creating.proofs.impl.DefaultInvisibleFailingProofGroup <1234789>)
-           » not to equal : null
+         • not to equal : null
-           » to contain :
+         • to contain :
            • value : "no no no"
              » but no match was found
      ℹ️ Properties of the unexpected IllegalArgumentException
         » message : "no no no..."
         » stacktrace :